zihanzhao1999/OpenFootprint/prep/sql/supabase.md

 # Supabase Loader

+Here's [our new README](supabase/) - Data Loader for Supabase

-The [supabase\_db\_loader.py script](https://github.com/ModelEarth/OpenFootprint/tree/main/prep/sql) allows you to load data from a CSV file into a Supabase database table.
+The [supabase\_db\_loader.py script](https://github.com/ModelEarth/OpenFootprint/tree/main/prep/sql/supabase/) allows you to load data from a CSV file into a Supabase database table.
 It provides options to choose between loading data from a URL or a local file, and also gives the flexibility to delete existing data before adding new data or to append new data to the existing records.

 ## Requirements